Will Butler cover the spread vs. Buffalo? Betting Trends, Record ATS

 Butler vs Buffalo Betting Records & Stats

-- Butler has been more successful against the spread than Buffalo this season, recording an ATS record of 7-1-0, compared to the 2-4-0 mark of Buffalo.
+- Butler has been more successful against the spread than Buffalo this year, putting up an ATS record of 7-1-0, as opposed to the 2-4-0 record of Buffalo.

 Butler vs. Buffalo Over/Under Stats